millianviona/millianviona.github.io-/README.md

 - What are the most popular products?
 - Are there any anomalies in the data (e.g., negative bottles sold)?

+#### Assumption
+I only account positive values.

 #### Queries
-1. Which stores sell the most liquor?
+1. Which cities sell the most liquor?

 ```
 SELECT